 Realize that the V16 only comes with a single battery out of the box, so you’ll have to purchase an extra battery to use this slot.

 I’m impressed by Jeshen adding this feature, which is a time saver.
-Most other manufacturers don’t have this feature available, except for Tineco, that’s a more expensive option.
+Most other manufacturers don’t have this feature available, except for Tineco, a more expensive option.

 How much power does the Jeshen V18 have?

-To measure power, I use an anemometer to measure airflow in two areas – the main cleaning head and wand.
+For more uniformity, I use an anemometer to measure airflow in two areas – the main cleaning head and wand.

 Here are the results.